-To determine approximately how many hours an LP-Gas appliance will operate on one gallon of LP-Gas, use the following formula:
+To determine approximately how many hours a propane appliance will operate on one gallon of propane, use the following formula:

-◆ LP-Gas appliances are rated in Input BTU (British Thermal Units).
+- Propane appliances are rated in Input BTU (British Thermal Units).
 The rating is usually stamped or printed on a tag affixed to the appliance.
-For example: the Input rating of the
+For example: the Input rating of the appliance is 10,000 BTUs. - One gallon of propane produces 91,502 BTUs. - ◆ Divide the amount of BTUs of one gallon of propane (91,502) by the rating on the appliance in this example 10,000.
+Net continuous operation time for one gallon of propane for this appliance would be approximately 9.2 hours.